 This Instant Pot beef vegetable soup recipe is the perfect solution to a cold winter day.
 Packed with healthy vegetables and a super savory broth you will want to make a big batch and freeze for later.
-The Instant Pot makes the beef chunks nice and tender and the whole recipe is a breeze.
+Pressure cooking makes the beef chunks nice and tender and the whole recipe is a breeze though you can make it in the slow cooker or stove top.

 You might also like this Instant Pot beef stew recipe.

 I really put a lot of veggies into this soup recipe as well as spices so it’s packed with flavor.
-The ingredients I used were beef stew meat, frozen mixed vegetables (carrot, peas, corn & green beans), a can of diced tomatoes, onion, celery, garlic cloves, potato, Better than Bouillon beef base, olive oil, thyme and beef stock.
+The ingredients I used were beef stew meat, frozen mixed vegetables (carrot, peas, corn & green beans), a can of diced tomatoes, onion, celery, garlic cloves, potato, Better than Bouillon beef base, olive oil, thyme, salt, black pepper and beef stock.

-You can use all fresh vegetables if you want but fresh corn and peas are rather a pain to prepare and I bag of frozen veggies is one of my shortcuts.
+NOTE: You can use all fresh vegetables if you want but fresh corn and peas are more difficult to prepare and that is why I use the bag of frozen veggies.
+It’s a shortcuts.
 I used gold potatoes but you could use russet potatoes if you want.

-How to make Instant Pot beef vegetable soup.
+How to make beef vegetable soup in the Instant Pot.

 Step 1: Press the saute setting and adjust the heat to high.
 Add the olive oil, beef pieces, salt and black pepper.
 Cook for about 5 minutes to brown the meat.

 Step 3: Add in the rest of the ingredients, mix together and place on the lid.
-Turn the pressure release valve to sealing position and hit the manual setting and pressure cook for 20 minutes.
+Turn the pressure release valve to sealing position and hit the manual setting and pressure cook at high pressure for 20 minutes.

 How to freeze this vegetable soup.